 The Vizio SB46514-F6 is a good overall soundbar that can be used for a lot of different content.
 This soundbar has a 5.1.4 speaker configuration and supports Atmos, which results in an immersive listening experience with Atmos movies.
 Its stereo audio reproduction is pretty accurate as well and most people will be satisfied with how loud it can get.
-However, we don't recommend pushing the bar to its max volume, as there's audible bass compression.
+However, there are some pumping and compression artifacts at max volume.
 Overall, the bar is very versatile and has a lot of connection options, but the satellite speakers aren't wireless like some other setups and need to be wired to the subwoofer.

 The Vizio SB46514-F6 is a good soundbar for movies.
 It supports Atmos and has four up-firing speakers, which helps to create a height illusion.
 The bar also supports high-end audio signals.